adds two numbers

 };

 Functions are split into two classes.
 The prototype captures just the signature — name and parameter names.
-We need it separately because extern declarations have a prototype but no body:
+We need it separately because extern declarations have a prototype but no function body:

 class PrototypeAST {